-The long reaching impacts of this type of child molestation and sexual abuse can follow victims for the rest of their lives.
-For children that are molested by a trusted adult, the road to recovery can be long.
-Many abused children and adult survivors have deep seeded psychological damage, effecting their ability to forge healthy relationships, as well as many other challenges.
+The long-reaching impacts of this type of child molestation and sexual abuse can follow victims for the rest of their lives.
+For children that are molested by a trusted adult, the road to recovery can last a long time.
+Many abused children and adult survivors have deep-seeded psychological damage, affecting their ability to forge healthy relationships, as well as many other challenges.
 Some of the common impacts child sexual abuse can have on a victim include:

 - Anti-social behavior

 - Loss of self-esteem